 methylbenzene/toluene is obtained.

-Function of Lewis Acid Catalyst
+💥Function of Lewis Acid Catalyst

-AlX3 is to provide powerful electrophilic alkyl
+The function of AlX3 is to provide powerful electrophilic alkyl carbonium ion from the alkylating agent.

-alkylation is less useful due to following serious objections:
+Friedel-Craft alkylation is less useful due to following serious objections:

 ▶ The reaction is not limited to mono-alkylation.
 Usually di or tri alkylated benzene is formed.